-The ACcess Division is the developmental studies division and an integral part of the institution.
+The Academic Success Division houses the developmental studies program, and it is an integral part of the institution.
 An organizational chart is in Appendix A.

-The ACcess Division houses:
+The Academic Success Division consists of:

 - Developmental Reading

+- The Honors Program

 - English-as-a-Second Language

-- ACcess Learning Centers
+- ACcess Learning Center

 - High School Equivalency Program (HEP)--a federally funded program that provides GED instruction and testing to students with seasonal agricultural backgrounds (migrants).

+- Student Support Services, STEM & Health Sciences Grants

+- Adult Basic Education

+- Student Success Programs